 - Participant testing: participants with FXS will complete a series of intelligence tests and assessments of spatial abilities.
 These assessments are framed as games.

 What are the good things that can happen from this research?

 There are no direct benefits to participants or their parents being in this study, but others may benefit from this study.
 The knowledge we learn will help advance a basic scientific understanding of spatial abilities in people with intellectual and developmental disabilities, including people with FXS.
 The knowledge we learn will also help inform training programs to help people with intellectual and developmental disabilities, including people with FXS, better interact with, remember, and navigate their environment.

 What are the bad things that can happen from this research?

 The risks are no greater than those in ordinary life.
 If the participant gets tired, we will just take a break.
 Additionally, if the parent feels uncomfortable answering any questions about their child’s daily behaviors, they can skip the questions they do not want to answer.

 Will you/your child be paid to complete this study?

-Parents (or the participants) will also receive a $50 Amazon gift card for completing this research study.
+Parents (or the participants) may receive compensation for completing this research study.